"Jesus Forgives an Adulterous Woman"

 This is an example of how Jesus forgives all sin.
 He did not condemned the adulterous woman to death, nor did he say, that, since He had come, her adulterous deed was no longer a sin.
 On the contrary, He openly revealed her sin when He told her to "go, and sin no more."

-Jesus realized, as did the Jews, that based upon the Law of God this woman had committed a sin that required the death sentence.
+Jesus realized that based upon the Law of God this woman had committed a sin that required the death sentence.
 But Jesus, being God, had the authority to forgive this woman's sin, which He did.

 Still, the death sentence for this woman was a Commandment of God that had to be carried out, and not even Jesus could break the Commandments.